Mubarak-baka/HotelOrderingApp/Readme.md

 Order Sorting: Add functionality to sort orders based on priority or time.

 ## licence
 This project is licensed under the MIT License.
-See the file for more details.[license]
+See the file for more details.[https://github.com/Mubarak-baka/HotelOrderingApp/blob/master/License.md]